jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (1) The Commissioner must, in accordance with subpart 2,— (a) first, pay the contribution into the holding account; and (b) secondly, on-pay the contribution to the provider of the person's KiwiSaver scheme.
-(2) The payments required under subsection (1) must be made net of specified superannuation contribution withholding tax payable under the SSCWT rules (if any).
+(2) The payments required under subsection (1) must be made net of ESCT payable under the ESCT rules (if any).

 ### 97 Commissioner must give notice if employer contributions not remitted
 (1) This section applies if—